 Mads Mathiasen has been trekking through Nepal for 20 years.
 These days, he does everything from short, child-friendly treks with his young son to rugged wilderness adventures with friends.
 And he is an expert who plans treks for visitors to Nepal, from first-timers to regular returners.

 Heading to Nepal?
 Everyone needs a visa (except Indian nationals), but luckily it’s an easy process.
 Here’s the latest information on obtaining a tourist visa and how it works for visa-on-arrival.

-The view from Pikey Peak may be the best view in Nepal.
-That’s a bold statement indeed, but Edmund Hillary himself claimed it his favourite view of Everest and I’m inclined to agree with him.
-The advantage of being slightly further away from the big peaks is the views stretch further and encompass more.
+Many say that the view from Pikey Peak is one of the best views in Nepal.
+That’s a bold statement indeed, but Edmund Hillary himself claimed it to be his favorite view of Everest and we're inclined to agree.
+The advantage of being slightly farther away from the big peaks is the views stretch further and encompass more.

 Here’s a trip plan that gives you a taste of what Nepal has to offer within a week: a short trek with great views of the Himalaya combined with a visit to the ancient cities of Bhaktapur and Patan.
 You'll stay within striking distance of Kathmandu.